 ||Availability||Available to all students

-In this session we will discuss the questions: What is a drug?
+In this session we will ask the questions: What is a drug?
 Why do people use them?
-How do some substances become drugs and others do not? and, What is intoxication?
+How do some substances become drugs and others do not?
+What is intoxication?

 In this session we examine ethnographies with heroin and crack users.
 We discuss why heroin and crack are especially stigmatised drugs, the different subcultures that surround them, and the limits of research with users.